 In larger groups with multiple subgroups, not everyone needs to receive notifications for every event or committee.
 Breaking your group into several different channels or topics will allow the necessary people to get the necessary information, without cluttering everyone else’s feeds with messages that do not pertain to them.

 Some suggested channels to start with could include: General, events, news, and other group-specific topics.

 Are you unsure whether or not your group messaging strategy is working, or if your group members are being turned off by your posts?
 Ask them about it.

 You can find out their opinions on how often you are posting, the topics of posts, and when updates are sent just by asking them for their feedback.
 You can ask the group at a meeting, set up an anonymous survey, or even pose the discussion in the group message.
 Getting feedback will make your group messaging strategy stronger in the future, so you’ll be able to reach your group members and keep them engaged.

-There are other factors that go into successfully keeping in communication with your group that we have covered on this blog before, from privacy sensitivity to parental controls and focusing on delivering your message in a personal way.
+There are other factors that go into successful group messaging strategies that we have covered on this blog before, from privacy sensitivity to parental controls and focusing on delivering your message in a personal way.
 We think keeping track of your group should be easy and natural, and that’s why we built Go2s.
 If you’re searching for the perfect group messaging platform and private social network for your organization, get started with Go2s today.